alexa-labs/workshop-in-skill-purchasing/1 - Lab 1 Resources/README.md

 	$ cd ../..
 	```

-2. **Deploy** the skill and the Lambda function in one step by running the following command:
+2. **Deploy** the In-Skill Product by running the following command:

 	```
 	$ ask deploy --target isp
 	```

-	Alternatively you can use ```ask deploy``` without the ```--target isp``` modifier, however it will redeploy your entire skill -- the manifest, the interaction model and the lambda code, as well as re-build your interaction model -- which can take a few minutes.
+	Alternatively you can use `ask deploy` without the `--target isp` modifier, however it will redeploy your entire skill -- the manifest, the interaction model and the lambda code, as well as re-build your interaction model -- which can take a few minutes.
 If there were no changes to the skill other than creating the ISP's, then you can target your deployment.
-Enter ```ask deploy --help``` for the full list of the target options and other usage information.
+Enter `ask deploy --help` for the full list of the target options and other usage information.

+### Lab 1 Recap

+Congrats!
+By following these steps you should have accomplished these goals:
+* Setup your accounts, the ASK CLI, and other prerequisites
+* Deployed the version of the "Name The Show" skill without any In-Skill Products
+* Created and deployed the "Five_Hint_Pack" Consumable In-Skill Product

 Continue the workshop in [Lab 2](./../3%20-%20Lab$202%20Resources/README.md)

+Having trouble?
+Not sure you're on the right path?
+Check out [Completed Lab 1](./../2%20-%20Lab%201%20Completed/)